Learning Decision-Sufficient Representations for Linear Optimization: Introduction

 We answer both affirmatively, demonstrating a computational-statistical gap between worst-case complexity and average-case learnability.
 Following the data-driven algorithm design paradigm \citep{gupta2017pac,gupta2020datadrivenalgdesign,balcan2020datadrivenalgdesignchapter}, we relax from \emph{global (uniform)} sufficiency over all $c\in\C$ to a \emph{distributional} notion: we assume costs are drawn i.i.d.\ from an unknown distribution $P_c$ supported on $\C$, and aim to learn a dataset $\hat \Dset$ that is sufficient for a fresh draw $c\sim P_c$ with high probability.
 We address this via two intermediate steps: (i) a tractable \emph{pointwise relaxation} for individual instances (answering question (i) above), and (ii) a cumulative learning algorithm with PAC guarantees (answering question (ii)).
 This leads to a sample-complexity question:

 { \emph{How many training instances are needed to learn such a $\hat \Dset$ in polynomial time?} }

-To obtain a polynomial-time learning algorithm at the level of realized cost vector samples, we first introduce \emph{pointwise sufficiency}: a dataset $\Dset$ is pointwise sufficient at $c$ if every $c'\in\C(\Dset,s(c;\Dset))$ induces the same set of optimal decisions.
+To obtain a polynomial-time learning algorithm at the level of realized cost vector samples, we first introduce \emph{pointwise sufficiency}.
+Intuitively, for a realized cost vector $c$, we only ask that every cost vector still compatible with the observed measurements of $c$ continue to support a common optimal decision.
+Equivalently, the remaining fiber of plausible costs should stay inside a single optimality region.
+Formally, a dataset $\Dset$ is pointwise sufficient at $c$ if every $c'\in\C(\Dset,s(c;\Dset))$ induces the same set of optimal decisions.
 This relaxation is tractable because it only requires the fiber to lie within one optimality cone rather than distinguishing decisions across all $c$ in $\C$.
 Under a standard nondegeneracy assumption on $\X$, checking pointwise sufficiency reduces to a geometric containment test that solves at most $d-m$ instances of the face-intersection (FI) subproblem for a fixed optimal basis.
 When $\C$ is a polytope given in explicit $H$-representation or an ellipsoid, each FI call can be solved in polynomial time, yielding an overall polynomial-time routine; see Property~\ref{prop:polytime}.

-In Section~\ref{sec:cuttingplanes}, we develop an adaptive cutting-plane algorithm (Algorithm~\ref{alg:pointwise-cp}) that discovers pointwise-sufficient datasets.
+In Section~\ref{sec:cuttingplanes}, we develop a sequential cutting-plane algorithm (Algorithm~\ref{alg:pointwise-cp}) that discovers pointwise-sufficient datasets offline.
 The key algorithmic innovation is our facet-hit cutting-plane rule: when the containment test fails, we identify the first facet of the optimality cone encountered along the segment joining an interior point to the witness of failure.
 This ensures the queried facet normal is genuinely decision-relevant.
 A naive approach querying arbitrary violated constraints can fail, as we demonstrate via a counterexample in Example~\ref{ex:why-facet-hit}.
 Each query produces a direction linearly independent of previous ones, and the procedure terminates after at most $\dstar$ queries.